 If RealtyMogul can offer their investors a 10-13% sub-debt investment supported by cash flow on a commercial property, or a similar-rate fix and flip investment supported by a home being rehabbed, in their judgment it is only prudent to provide the former.

 RealtyMogul always reassess the market to determine what is both the right product market fit, as well as a proper risk adjusted return for our investors.
-This is one of the reasons why I like RealtyMogul as an investment platform.
+This is one of the reasons why investing with RealtyMogul is great.
 They are forward thinking.

 RealtyMogul was founded in 2012 and offers accredited investors a way to invest in debt or equity commercial real estate offerings.
-So far, they have distributed over $100M, have 170K members, and have funded over $2B in property deals.
+In 2021, they distributed over $100M, had 170K members, and funded over $2B in property deals.

-I spoke to their CEO, Jilliene Helman at length on Nov 9, 2018 and she mentioned how she wants to build a multi-decade long business not a flip.
+I spoke to their CEO, Jilliene Helman at length and she mentioned how she wants to build a multi-decade long business not a flip.
 Instead of growth at all cost, she’s focused on growth at a reasonable pace to ensure long-term profitability.